 Generally, our Nominating and Corporate Governance Committee identifies candidates for director nominees in consultation with management, using search firms or other advisors, through the recommendations submitted by stockholders or through such other methods as the Nominating and Corporate Governance Committee deems to be helpful to identify candidates.
 The Nominating and Corporate Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the Board.
 The Nominating and Corporate Governance Committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the Board by majority vote.
-The Nominating and Corporate Governance Committee deems to be appropriate in the evaluation process.
+The Nominating and Corporate Governance Committee may gather information about the candidates through interviews, questionnaires, background checks or any other means that the Nominating and Corporate Governance Committee deems to be appropriate in the evaluation process.
 We have no formal policy regarding board diversity.
-Our Nominating and Corporate Governance Committee's priority in selecting board members is identification of persons who will further the interests of our Company through his or her established record of professional accomplishment, the ability to contribute positively to the collaborative culture among board members, professional and personal experiences and expertise relevant to our growth strategy.
+Our Nominating and Corporate Governance Committee's priority in selecting board members is identification of persons who will further the interests of Xometry through his or her established record of professional accomplishment, the ability to contribute positively to the collaborative culture among board members, professional and personal experiences and expertise relevant to our growth strategy.

 The Nominating and Corporate Governance Committee will consider director candidates recommended by stockholders.
 The Nominating and Corporate Governance Committee does not intend to alter the manner in which it evaluates candidates, including the minimum criteria set forth above, based on whether or not the candidate was recommended by a stockholder.
-Stockholders who wish to recommend individuals for consideration by the Nominating and Corporate Governance Committee to become nominees for election to the Board may do so by providing notice in writing to our Secretary at Xometry, Inc., 6116 Executive Boulevard, Suite 800, North Bethesda, Maryland 20852, Attention: Secretary, subject to the notice requirements set forth above under "Questions and Answers about These Proxy Materials and Voting-When are stockholder proposals due for the 2024 Annual Meeting of Stockholders?".
+Stockholders who wish to recommend individuals for consideration by the Nominating and Corporate Governance Committee to become nominees for election to the Board may do so by providing notice in writing to our Secretary at Xometry, Inc., 6116 Executive Boulevard, Suite 800, North Bethesda, Maryland 20852, Attention: Secretary, subject to the notice requirements set forth above under "Questions and Answers about These Proxy Materials and Voting-When are stockholder proposals due for the 2025 Annual Meeting of Stockholders?".
 Submissions must include the specific information required in Section 5 of our Bylaws.
 For additional information about our director nomination requirements, please see our Bylaws.